anmilleriii/multilabel-lsvm/README.md

-# DISCLAIMER
+# Disclaimer
-Particular information regarding utility equipment and maintenance programs has been redacted, rendering this model unusable in its current state.
+Utility-specific information regarding equipment and maintenance programs has been redacted, making this view-only.

 ## Purpose
-This text-classification model is documented herein to provide an example of multi-label text classification.
+This repo documents an example of multi-label text classification.

 The use case is classification of electric plant (utility) equipment failure mitigation and maintenance strategies into general categories to identify trends and deficiencies.

 ## Background

-This model classifies recods in the free-text 'Mitigation' field of a plant equipment database (71,391 records) into based on 'Mitigation' and 'Maintenance' strategy type.
+This model classifies recods in the free-text 'Mitigation' field of a plant equipment database (71,000 records) into based on 'Mitigation' and 'Maintenance' strategy type.
 Records are binned into one or multiple of the following classes:

 - maintenance
 - operational